royrohan1437/Leave_management_system/README.md

 ## Features

-- Login-only authentication with predefined seeded users
+- Login-only authentication with predefined seeded users(only for demonstration purpose)
 - Admin and Employee protected routes
 - JWT-based API authorization
 - Leave application workflow with Pending, Approved, and Rejected statuses